monadicsystems/monadicsystems.github.io/post1.md

 # Template Fragments with Lucid

-Recently, the creator of htmx Carson Gross has been conducting the template fragments hype train and calling for programmers to expose if template fragments are possible in their templating language of choice.
+Recently, the creator of [htmx]() has been conducting the [template fragments hype train]() and calling for programmers to expose whether or not [template fragments](https://htmx.org/essays/template-fragments/) are possible in their templating language of choice.
-My templating language of choice is Lucid; a monadic DSL for rendering HTML in Haskell.
+My templating language of choice is [lucid](); a monadic DSL for rendering HTML in Haskell.

 ## Lucid in a nutshell